-Watch Dog Jumper Settings
+Watch Dog Jumper Settings (JWD)

 Jumper Setting Definition

 Pins 1-2 Reset (default)

 Pins 2-3 NMI

 Open Disabled

-A. Clear CMOS B. Watch Dog Enable
+A. Clear CMOS

+B. Watch Dog Enable

-IC Bus to PCI-X/PCI-E Slots
+I2C Bus to PCI-Exp.
+Slots

-Jumpers JIC1 and JIC2 allow you to connect the System Management Bus (IC) to PCI-X/PCI-E slots.
-The default setting is Open to disable the connection.
+Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to PCI and PCI-Express slots.
+These two jumpers are to be set at the same time.
+The default setting is Open to disable the connections.
 See the table on the right for jumper settings.

-I C to PCI-Exp/PCI-X slots Jumper Settings
+I 2 C for PCI/PCI-E slots Jumper Settings

 Jumper Setting Definition

 Closed Enabled

 Open Disabled (Default)